JessicaLassie/Java_Encryption/README.md

 # Java_Encryption

 To do :
-- update output file name
+- create a file with AES key for encrypt
+- decrypt AES
+- encrypt/decrypt RSA

+Done :
+- encrypt AES